Spearfishing: Shore diving

 Shore diving is perhaps the most common form of spearfishing and simply involves entering and exiting the sea from beaches or headlands and hunting around ocean structures, usually reef, but also rocks, kelp or sand.
 Usually shore divers hunt at depths of 5–25 m, depending on location.
 In some locations, divers can experience drop-offs from 5 to 40 m close to the shore line.
 Sharks and reef fish can be abundant in these locations.
 In subtropical areas, sharks may be less common, but other challenges face the shore diver, such as managing entry and exit in the presence of big waves.
 Headlands are favoured for entry because of their proximity to deeper water, but timing is important so the diver does not get pushed onto rocks by waves.
 Beach entry can be safer, but more difficult due to the need to repeatedly dive through the waves until the surf line is crossed.
 Divers may enter from a relatively exposed headland, for convenience, then swim to a more protected part of the shore for their exit from the water.

 Shore dives produce mainly reef fish, but oceangoing pelagic fish are also caught from shore dives in some places, and can be specifically targeted.

 Shore diving can be done with trigger-less spears such as pole spears or Hawaiian slings, but more commonly triggered devices such as spearguns.
-Speargun setups to catch and store fish include speed rigs and fish stringers.
+Most shore divers prefer compact railguns or Euro-style spearguns because they offer slim profiles, intuitive loading, and reliable accuracy.